SnpM/scraipe/docs/get_started/basic_workflow.md

     workflow = Workflow(scraper, analyzer)
     ```

-3. Run the workflow on links
+3. Run the workflow on links.

     ```python
     # List urls to scrape